-I am a PSR (Parish Safeguarding Representative).
+I am a PSO (Parish Safeguarding Officer).
 What do I do if someone shows me a DBS certificate processed by a different organisation but they have subscribed to the DBS Update Service?

-- You will still need to check the original DBS certificate to make sure that it is legitimate and that the level of check processed is adequate for their role in your parish.
+- You will still need to check their original DBS certificate to make sure that it is legitimate and that the level of check processed is adequate for their role in your parish.

-- You then need to email us with the applicant's name, date of birth and 12 digit disclosure number so that we can perform an online status check.
+- You then, with the applicant’s permission, need to email us with the applicant's name, date of birth and 12 digit disclosure number so that we can perform an online Status Check.
 We will then email the results to you for your parish records.